NEUBIAS/training-resources/courses/2024_skimage_napari_beginners.md

 - Tuesday, April 30, 2024, 9:30 - 16:00
 - Tuesday, May 7, 2024, 9:30 - 16:00

+Each day several modules will be taught, for each module there is about 45 minutes time.

 ## Venue

 - Imaging Centre, Lecture hall (lower floor)